How to make soft delicious mandazi

 Mix the dry ingredients.

 In a clean bowl, add the dry ingredients—flour, sugar, baking powder, and salt.
-Mix everything and then add in the butter or margarine and mix in properly.
+Mix everything, and then add the butter or margarine and mix in properly.
 It should form a crumble-like flour texture.
-Add in the lemon rinds and mix well.
+Add the lemon rinds and mix well.

 Add the wet ingredients.